 This is significant.
 In the world of ministry, Paul didn’t make people refer to him in some sense of hierarchical superiority.
 It is not as if Paul paraded around in some robe like some ministers do today.
-Nor did he sit up front in the churches he founded in some extra-large chair — as if he was somehow above those he ministered to.
-That is not biblical Christianity my friend!
-Rather he had a collegial relationship with those whom He discipled and partnered with in ministry.
+Nor did he sit up front in the churches he founded in some extra-large chair—as if he was somehow above those to whom he ministered.
+That arrangement is not biblical Christianity, my friend!
+Rather he had a collegial relationship with those whom He discipled and with whom he partnered in ministry.
 Even though he personified apostolic authority, his leadership style was not one of pulling out the org chart.
-Merriam and Webster define collegial as “marked by power or authority vested equally in each of a number of colleagues.”
-I realize there are problems with this leadership style wherein it tends over time to breed disrespect and license as it relates to the one in authority, but such problems have to do more with the immaturity of those under a collegial boss than the leadership style of the boss himself.
-Nonetheless, collegiality is an indispensable biblical-based component of effective leadership (with its inherent risks) and it greatly aids developing faithfulness and motivation.
-Being collegial to your staff works not only in the advance of the Great Commission in ministry but it will work for you as a leader in your office.
+The Merriam-Webster Dictionary define collegial as “marked by power or authority vested equally in each of a number of colleagues.”
+I realize there are problems with this leadership style as over time a tendency to breed disrespect and license relating to the one in authority can result.
+However, such problems have to do more with the immaturity of those under a collegial boss than the leadership style of the boss himself.
+Nonetheless, collegiality is an indispensable biblical-based component of effective leadership (with its inherent risks) that greatly aids in developing faithfulness and motivation.
+Being collegial to your staff works not only in the advance of the Great Commission in ministry but also for you as a leader in your office.

-I hope you sense collegiality in and from me as we attempt to germinate and mature effective ministries not only in state capitols but the thousands of local city and county government offices throughout America — and in foreign federal capitols throughout the world.
+I hope you sense collegiality in and from me as we attempt to germinate and mature effective ministries not only in state capitols but also in the thousands of local city and county government offices throughout America, as well as in foreign federal capitols throughout the world.
 What a task we are about!
-How we each need to be faithful, motivated partners in the Gospel in order to achieve such a divine task as this!
-I count each of you as strategic partners and peers in our joint monumental effort to help create a movement for Christ amongst the world’s governing authorities!
+How we each need to be faithful, motivated partners in the gospel in order to achieve such a divine task as this!
+I count each of you as strategic partners and peers in our joint monumental effort to help create a movement for Christ among the world’s governing authorities!

 III.
 FAITHFULNESS STEMS FROM GOD’S CHARACTER